www.scantips.com

 Any cropping or resampling changes are definitely seen on the video screen too.
 However, scaling does NOT affect the image seen on the video screen in any way.
 We will see no change at all, because video totally ignores any dpi number and shows pixels directly.
 But scaling will print a different size on paper if the dpi number changes.
 More detail on Scaling on next page.

-Next page is the Cropping, Resampling, and Scaling topics.
+Next page is the Cropping, Resampling, and Scaling details.

 Menu of the other Photo and Flash pages here